KUPR 99.9

 Picture

 This episode, recorded on Feb 12 2020 features Paul Trulillo who has been helping musicians and poets for years.
 He is also friends with Larry Goodell, who's Poetry segments precede these interviews when they air on KUPR.
 Included in the show are a couple of hand picked selections from Sharon Shannon and Blackbird & Crow, along with some original spontaneous music performed for this edition.
+Interesting discussion about music in general, and even a couple of Poetry readings complete the episode.

 Contact info can be found here: www.facebook.com/duendepromotions66/